zoncoen/Array-PrintCols-EastAsian/README.md

     Set the number of column.
 Column option should be a integer greater than 0.

-`width => $width : Num`
+`width => $width : Int`

     Set width for printing.
-Width option should be a number greater than 0.
+Width option should be a integer greater than 0.

 `align => $align : Str`